acfaruk/proc-rock/readme.md

 It uses this folder to find the shaders and textures used.

 ## License
-Proc-Rock is licensed under the GPL-3.0
+Proc-Rock is licensed under the GPL-3.0.
+Any rocks you create and export are yours to keep.